jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga.rst

 * Like most things with GAs, there are no real hard rules on how this is done
 * Typically there should be a way to exploit what is already known to be good
-* And there should be a way to add some new information to the chromosomes, to better explore the search space
+* And there should be a way to add some new information to the chromosomes to better explore the search space

 Crossover
 ---------

 * Crossover is a variation operator that acts on two chromosomes
-* The idea is, if two candidate solutions are relatively good, then mixing them together may produce something else good
+* The idea is, if two candidate solutions are relatively good, then mixing them together may produce something good

-* Again, there is no *right* way to perform crossover
+* Again, there is no one correct way to perform crossover
 * A simple crossover one could use is ``one_point_crossover``

     * Given two chromosomes